 Continuous integration (CI) is a practice within development wherein developers automate the integration of code into a single code repository.

-There is a likelihood of a communication breakdown between the engineering team and the rest of the organization, particularly product and engineering.
+There is a likelihood of a communication breakdown between the engineering team and the rest of the organisation, particularly product and engineering.
 The time from development to product launch is largely unknown due to the time and complexity of integrating new changes that are not stored in a single repository or location.

-CI, CD, and continuous deployment are each crucial parts of the software release lifecycle, including DevOps processes.
+CI, CD and continuous deployment are each crucial parts of the software release lifecycle, including DevOps processes.

 CD is the second part of the process.
 It involves the packaging of code together, which is then ready to be delivered to end users.
 This step of the process typically runs automated tools that generate an artifact, which makes it ready to deploy to end users at any time.

-This final phase of the process, continuous deployment automatically launches the software product to end users, which means it has successfully passed integration and delivery.
-The automation utilizes scripts or tools that transfer the software product to public servers or other means of public distribution.
+The final phase of the process, continuous deployment automatically launches the software product to end users, which means it has successfully passed integration and delivery.
+The automation utilises scripts or tools that transfer the software product to public servers or other means of public distribution.
 In a highly automated and well-governed environment these deployments happen automatically as soon as the product is delivered (hence continuous).
-Some teams or some products may instead be deployed at specific times or after other processes and checks have completed.
+Some teams or some products may instead be deployed at specific times or after other processes and checks have been completed.

-The minimization of code bureaucracy can help DevOps and agile workflows work effectively and smoothly, from the development of new code through the end of the cycle.
+The minimisation of code bureaucracy can help DevOps and agile workflows work effectively and smoothly, from the development of new code through to the end of the cycle.
 CI can help a company scale when it removes dependencies that stand in the way of the development of individual features.
 Even though a developer works in a silo, they can do so knowing that their code will be integrated with the rest of the code repository.

 Engineering teams can better communicate and be held accountable, which allows for better communication in a DevOps team.
 Teams have the opportunity to view and comment on code written by other team members, which also provides the opportunity to collaborate on future code with other developers.

-Code is run through version control software, such as apache subversion or git, and the commit history of the software code is committed so that it can be changed if needed.
+Code is run through version control software, such as Apache Subversion or Git, and the commit history of the software code is committed so that it can be changed if needed.

 Developers build out their code, and the code is passed through the version history system.
 The code is then returned to the build phase for compilation.

 Software undergoes testing, including the unit test that tests the units of software.
 The staging phase begins after successful testing, which means it is ready to be deployed into the staging process.
-Here, the code is viewed and finanlized before the final testing phase.
+Here, the code is viewed and finalised before the final testing phase.